Siddharthbeniwal/Food-Express/README.md

 Built with a responsive interface powered by Bootstrap, application ensures an optimized, smooth user experience across all devices, from desktops to mobile phones.

-This application is designe and developed by Siddharth Beniwal.
+This application is designed and developed by Siddharth Beniwal.